 Smartphones have completely revolutionized photography.
-With almost everyone now considering himself/herself to be a photographer, there is no better way to complete the experience than to be able to print those photos.
+With almost everyone now considering themselves to be a photographer in one way or another, there is no better way to complete the experience than to be able to print those photos.
 That’s why the market for portable photo printers is expanding every day.
 Today we are reviewing the new HP Sprocket Portable Photo Printer 2nd Edition.

 The Sprocket Portable Photo Printer 2nd Edition

-HP introduced the Sprocket Portable Photo Printer line to meet the need in the market for instant photo printers.
-We will be testing the new HP Sprocket Portable Photo Printer 2nd Edition, which utilizes “ZINK” technology (basically meaning “Zero INK”).
-This is a full-color printing technology that does not require ink cartridges and that prints in a single pass.
+HP introduced the Sprocket Portable Photo Printer line to meet the market demand for instant photo printers.
+In this article, we will be testing and reviewing the new HP Sprocket Portable Photo Printer 2nd Edition, which utilizes “ZINK” technology (basically meaning “Zero INK”).
+ZINK is a full-color printing technology that does not require ink cartridges and that prints photos in a single pass.
 Pretty awesome, right?
 So, let’s jump into the review.

-Right from the start, when you hold the package, you feel that you have bought something special.
+Right from the start, when you hold the package, it feels like you have bought something special.
 I would say that HP nailed the design with its two-layer packaging.
-The outer layer contains graphics that tell you what’s inside, while the box that holds the printer itself mimics the printer skin.
+The outer layer contains graphics that tell you what’s inside, while the box that holds the printer itself mimics the printer’s skin.
 The design is not so crowded with information that you don’t know what the package is for, while the faded printing of the graphics makes it easy on the eyes.

 The package content is very basic.
 However, it comes with a sticky back paper sample so that you can try it out.